-The MCH Program encourages and promotes leadership by providing students with the knowledge and skills necessary to understand and analyze complex, changing and current issues in the field and develop, implement and evaluate systems of care, programs, and services for MCAH populations.
+The MCAH Program encourages and promotes leadership by providing students with the knowledge and skills necessary to understand and analyze complex, changing and current issues in the field and develop, implement and evaluate systems of care, programs, and services for MCAH populations.

-MCH students are also encouraged to enroll in a career development course entitled PH291 “What can you do with a degree in Public Health?” offered by the Center for Public Health Practice (CPHP).
+MCAH students are also encouraged to enroll in a career development course entitled PH291 “What can you do with a degree in Public Health?” offered by the Center for Public Health Practice (CPHP).
 This course consists of a series of dynamic speakers who are public health leaders in the local community.
 The speakers provide students with information about career opportunities in public health, discuss their own professional trajectories, and highlight current issues and trends in the field.
 This course exposes students to the world of professional possibilities and helps them envision their own path in the field.

 The SPH Career Services Office and Center for Public Health Practice offer workshops and trainings on a range of professional development topics.
-All MCH students are encouraged to attend.
+All MCAH students are encouraged to attend.
 See a listing of upcoming events here.